laravel-workflow/laravel-workflow.github.io/docs/features/child-workflows.md

 ### Getting Child Workflow IDs

-You can access the underlying stored workflow ID using the `id()` method on the child handle.
+You can access the child workflow ID using the `id()` method on the child handle.
 This allows you to store the ID for external systems to signal the child directly.

 ```php
 use function Workflow\{activity, child};